bdauer/firstdjangoproject/notes.md

 The **regex** here specifies the ending of the slug.
 The second argument passes an httpRequest object to the index view.
 The name kwarg makes index available as a shorter variable.

 Back in the project's `urls.py`, `admin.site.urls` is used to access the admin console app.

+## part 2: database setup, intro to models, intro to admin panel